Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Results and Discussion

-\begin{itemize} \item \textbf{Early Intervention}: With direction accuracies consistently above 75\%, clinicians can confidently use model predictions to identify when a patient's sleep quality is likely to deteriorate, enabling proactive interventions.

-\item \textbf{Personalized Prediction}: The variation in model performance across participants (e.g., participant 9's 0.932 test correlation vs. participant 6's 0.794) suggests that some individuals have more predictable sleep patterns, allowing for customized monitoring frequencies.

-\item \textbf{Trend-Based Prediction}: The strong trend correlations indicate that the model captures meaningful sleep quality evolution rather than just noise. \end{itemize}
+The high trend direction accuracies across participants have clinical implications: With high direction accuracies, clinicians can confidently use model predictions to identify when a patient's sleep quality is likely to deteriorate, enabling proactive interventions.
+The variation in model performance across participants (e.g., participant 9's 0.941 test correlation vs. participant 6's 0.896) suggests that some individuals have more predictable sleep patterns, allowing for customized monitoring frequencies.
+Additionally, the strong trend correlations indicate that the model captures meaningful sleep quality evolution rather than just noise, further supporting its clinical utility for personalized sleep health management.